RossenX/NullDC-BEAR/README.md

 A: BEAR and Fightcade are different programs, Don't mix their files and stuff or you might mess them both up.

 Q: I only see myself in the list.
 A: Click the big green button in Options to add windows firewall exception for BEAR/NullDC.
+VPN software like nordVPN can also interfeer with Radmin and cause it to be unable to establish a connection to others.

 Q: My <button> doesn't work.
 A: Click "Remap Controller" and follow the instructions.
 If your button is not recognized durring the Remapping window, change SDL version.
 (See Controls above)